 Criminal Defense Lawyer Caldwell County, MO.
 Having a criminal charge filed against you, even a minor one such as a traffic ticket or DWI, can change someone’s life forever.
-Not only will your reputation among friends, family, and colleagues be permanently affected, if found guilty you will be looking at significant penalties ranging from fines to hours spent performing community service to even time in jail.
-Furthermore, if your charges are felonies, if you are convicted your rights as a citizen will be heavily restricted, including the inability to vote or own a firearm.
+Not only will your reputation among colleagues, friends, and family be permanently soiled, if found guilty you will be looking at major penalties varying from fines to time spent performing community service to even jail time.
+In addition, if your charges are felonies, if you are convicted your rights as a citizen will be heavily restricted, including the inability to vote or own a firearm.

-Having the correct Caldwell County criminal defense lawyer representing you in front of a judge can your charges being lowered, if not completely eliminated, and having to suffer these penalties.
-You need a lawyer who gives your case the best in personal attention and care, who will map out a proven, winning defense strategy made especially for your distinct situation, and do all that they can to reduce—or even do away with—the effect that criminal charges can have on your life.
+Having the correct Caldwell County criminal defense lawyer representing you in front of a judge can make the difference between your charges being lowered, if not completely dropped, and having to face these penalties.
+You need a lawyer who gives your case the utmost in personal attention and care, who will plan out a smart, successful defense strategy tailor-made for your own circumstances, and do everything in their power to reduce—or even eliminate—the effect that criminal charges can have on your life.

-The veteran Caldwell County, MO criminal defense lawyers at Combs Waterkotte are here to help Caldwell County-area citizens of all kinds who are looking at criminal charges minimize the effect they have on their freedom, lives, and reputations.
-Our standard of providing successful, client-focused legal representation is unrivalled among criminal defense lawyers in Caldwell County.
-We are eager to talk to you about your case today and offer free, no-obligation initial consultations.
-If you are facing criminal charges and want to put the attorneys at Combs Waterkotte on your side, call us at (314) 900-HELP or talk to us online today.
+The veteran Caldwell County, MO criminal defense lawyers at Combs Waterkotte are here to help Caldwell County-area citizens of all kinds who are facing criminal charges minimize the effect they have on their freedom, lives, and reputations.
+Our standard of providing successful, client-focused legal representation is unequaled among criminal defense lawyers in Caldwell County.
+We are ready to talk to you about your case today and offer free, no-strings-attached initial consultations.
+If you are facing criminal charges and want to put the attorneys at Combs Waterkotte to work for you, give us a call at (314) 900-HELP or contact online today.

 A Full-Service Caldwell County, MO Criminal Defense Lawyer

-The experienced Caldwell County, MO criminal defense lawyers at Combs Waterkotte handle a wide variety of case types and criminal charges, including:
+The skilled Caldwell County, MO criminal defense lawyers at Combs Waterkotte take a extensive array of case types and criminal charges, including:

 - Motor Vehicle Theft